mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "And I fucking meant it now go clean up the mess from the fire."

-Panna took a few steps back and fixed hae eyes squarely on Melna.
-"Probably got a few knobs to polish down there," thi said.
-Melna didn't pick up hae meaning.
+"Fine," said Panna taking a few steps away, "Got a few knobs to polish down there anyway."

+"Shbpaaah," Shinna exclaimed under hae breath, and took a long deep breath to forget about hae.

+"You look like you're about to save the world," thi said, looking at Melna up and down.

+"I am," she said without a beat.

+"In any other time, what you're doing would be considered legendary.
+I fear that no one will be around to tell your side of the story."

+"If none of my people survive, then such a title would be undeserving, don't you think?"

+Shinna held haeself from saying the multitudes of apologies and praises that thi wanted to say.
+Thi knew none of it would seem genuine from hae in such a moment.

 "We're almost to the blockade.
 Are you ready?"